Stroke Volumes and Outcomes

 % Door to IV tPA in < 45 minutes

 Procedures to prevent a stroke or a future stroke may include carotid endarterectomy (CEA) or carotid artery stenting (CAS) to open up the carotid artery if it becomes narrow.
 We monitor our complications from these procedures to ensure we are providing the safest, most appropriate care for our patients.
-Our 2017 outcomes are as follows.
 To learn more about carotid procedures, click here.
 To learn about our Departments of Vascular Surgery and Neurosurgery, click here.